m13253/telegram-bot-mux/Readme.md

 Rate limiting is automatically applied to all API calls with a `chat_id` parameter.
 It supports URL query string, `application/x-www-form-urlencoded`, `application/json`, but not `multipart/form-data` due to memory usage concerns.

 While in queue, the client can cancel the pending API call by canceling the HTTP request.

+## Web console

+Telegram-bot-mux provides a web console at `http://<listen_addr>/<api_path><auth_token>/.tbmuxConsole`.

+By visiting this web console using a web browser, you can check the list of previously received text messages, and send out text messages as your bot.

+However, this web console only supports text messages yet.
+No images, stickers, or attachments can be displayed or sent.